0psdev/demo01/README.md

 # demo01
-How to build image webapi
+How to build webapi (.net core) image